Brainicism/bgutil-ytdlp-pot-provider/README.md

 **Endpoints**

 - **POST /get_pot**: Accepts a `visitor_data` (unauthenticated), `data_sync_id` (authenticated) or an empty body in the request body.
 If no identifier is passed, a new unauthenticated `visitor_data` will be generated.
 Returns `po_token` and the associated identifier `visit_identifier`.
-- **POST /invalidate_caches**: Resets the PO token cache, forcing new tokens to be generated on next fetch
+- **POST /invalidate_caches**: Resets the PO token cache, forcing new tokens to be generated on next fetch.
 </details>

 #### (b) Generation Script Option

-The generation script needs to be transpiled to Javascript before it can be used by the plugin.
+1. Transpile the generation script to Javascript:

 ```shell
 cd server/